 APPLICANT PROFILE

-Fiscal Year of Funding: 2023
+Fiscal Year of Funding: 2024

 Organization Name:

 Address:

 ZIP + 4:

-Unique Entity Identifier # (EUI)(Formerly DUNS #):
+Unique Entity Identifier # (EL JI)(Formerly DUNS #):

 Project Title:

-Project Period Dates (Begin/End Dates):
+Project Period Dates (Begin/ End Dates):

 Requested Amount: \$

 AUTHORIZED OFFICIAL:

 Name:

 Title:

 Telephone:

 Email:

 PROJECT DIRECTOR: FINANCIAL OFFICER:

 Name: Name:

 Title: Title:

 Phone: Phone:

 Email: Email:

-Application is made for a grant under the above-mentioned program to the District of Columbia in the amount of and for the purpose stated herein.
-Funds awarded pursuant to this application will not be used to supplant or replace funds or other resources that would otherwise have been made available for the same services.
-I certify that this application, if awarded, will conform to the conditions set forth by the Office of Victim Services and Justice Grants.
+for the purpose stated herein.
+Fund funds or other resources that would ds awarded pursuant t d otherwise have beer ned program to the District of Columbia in the amount of and to this application will not be used to supplant or replace in made available for the same services.
+I certify that this et forth by the Office of Victim Services and Justice Grants.

-Printed Name of Authorized Official

-Signature of Authorized Official Date
+Printed Name of Authorized Off icial Signature of Authorized Official Date